Crime of the Week

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-If you have any information regarding these burglaries, please call Crime Stoppers at 217-423-TIPS.
+If you have any information regarding this crime please call Crime Stoppers at 217-423-TIPS.
 You do not have to give your name.
-Crime Stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
+Crime Stoppers will pay $500 or more for information that leads to an arrest on this crime.
 Thank you.

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-On January 23rd, 2024 at approximately 8:30 P.M.
-Decatur Police were responded to the intersection of N Morgan / E Grand Ave. in reference to a shooting.
+On February 28th, 2024 at approximately 6:24 A.M.
+Decatur Police responded to the intersection of North Martin Luther King / E Pershing Road in reference to a shooting.

-If you have any information regarding this robbery, please call Crime Stoppers at 217-423-TIPS.
+If you have any information regarding this crime, please call Crime Stoppers at 217-423-TIPS.
 You do not have to give your name.
-Crime Stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
+Crime Stoppers will pay $2,500 for information that leads to an arrest on this homicide.
 Thank you.

-If you have any information regarding these thefts, please call Crime Stoppers at 217-423-TIPS.
+If you have any information regarding the location of Nicholas please call Crime Stoppers at 217-423-TIPS.
 You do not have to give your name.
-Crime Stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
+Crime Stoppers will pay $500 or more for information that leads to an arrest on this suspect.
 Thank you.